LukasDufek/CarDealershipWebApp/README.md

-# Web applicaton for cardealer ship
+# Web applicaton for car dealership